meta-introspector/call-auto-gpt/doc/install/pat/readme.md

 Grant workflow access
 ![Screenshot_20231008_074458_Chrome](https://github.com/meta-introspector/call-auto-gpt/assets/16427113/62b929a5-238b-4461-9ee2-8adbc400800a)

-Review the organization settings to allow this this to even run
+Review the organization settings to allow this to even run